abeyonalaja/waste-tracking-service/docs/api-specification.md

 [![image](defra-spec.png)](defra-spec.png)

 ##API Change Log
-The following pages lists all of the changes to the API specification since it was first published.
+The following pages lists all of the changes to the API specification since it was first published:

 - [receipt of waste API change log](https://github.com/DEFRA/waste-tracking-service/wiki/Waste-Tracking-Service-API-Changelog)

 <br/>Page last updated on 12 September 2025.